I am 50 years old, and well over four feet.

 Spo-Reflections on (insert topic here)

-In my second half of my life I am opening up to new ideas and growth of the Self – but I would like a cup of tea, please.
+I am open to new ideas and growth of the Self – but I would like a cup of tea, please.

 I meet many bright and friendly souls along the way.
-I thank you for dropping by.
-It is an honor for me.
-Please leave a comment if you like something – and to tell me who you are!
+I thank you for dropping by; it is an honor for me.
+Please leave a comment if you like something – and to tell me who you are.
+I like it when folks say hi.

 I hope our time together is something marvelous.